Eemelinen/MyBurgerBuilder/README.md

 During the project I have learned a lot about basic functionality of React and ES6 in general.

 In the web app you can order your own burger.
-You can add different ingredients, remove them, cjeckout the price in real time and of course make an order.
+You can add different ingredients, remove them, checkout the price in real time and of course make an order.
+The app is being develop according to mobile first principles.

+Current functionality:
+- Mobile and desktop friendly
+- Add ingedients
+- See the price in real time
+- Enter order confirmatiob page (Clicking order button gives just an alarm)

 Firebase servers as the backend for the orders made.